eclecticiq/OpenTAXII/docs/configuration.rst

     hooks:

 .. note::
-  OpenTAXII uses a SQLite Database by default wich is intended only when running OpenTAXII in a development environment.
+  OpenTAXII uses a SQLite Database by default which is intended only when running OpenTAXII in a development environment.
 Please change when running in a production environment.

 An example of custom configuration that allows OpenTAXII to connect to production-ready database (PostgreSQL is our recommendation):